Every Position in Football, Made Simple

 Long Snapper

-This player snaps the ball back to the punter or kicker during special plays.
+This player is tasked with snapping the ball back to the punter or kicker during special plays.

 Return Specialists

-These fast players catch punts and kickoffs and try to run them back as far as possible.
+These agile players focus on catching punts and kickoffs, aiming to return them as far as possible.

 How It All Works Together